 Both parent and child need to take ownership, but the parent has the ultimate responsibility.
 Parents decide what foods are in the cabinet and on the dinner table.
 Yes, you can let your kids be kids, but even early on in their development, parents can teach their children how to make good choices so they may have a longer, healthier, and happier life.

-With one-third of American children now overweight or obese, Dr. Kosmala offers these tips for preventing childhood obesity:
+With one-third of American children now overweight or obese, here are some tips for preventing childhood obesity.

 Once it’s time to start introducing new foods, parents should consider what they are giving their child, even when it comes to what they drink.
 Water and milk are good choices for proper hydration and development.
 There is no nutritional value to soda and little to no nutritional value in juice.
 Even 100-percent juice has empty calories that come from its sugar content.